-Born in San Giovanni Rotondo on 5th July 1986, Michele Pirro is one of the most experienced riders in the paddock, having competed - with good results - in practically all racing categories.
-The Apulian, who is about to begin his tenth season with Ducati as a rider for the MotoGP Test Team, was crowned European 125 GP Champion in 2004 and became Italian Champion seven times.
-He won the national titles in Superstock in 2007 and 2008, in Supersport in 2009 and then in Superbike in 2015, 2017, 2018, 2019 and 2021 with Ducati.
+Born in San Giovanni Rotondo on 5th July 1986, Michele Pirro is one of the most experienced riders in the paddock, having competed - with good results - in practically all road racing categories.
+The Apulian, who is about to begin his eleventh season with Ducati as a rider for the MotoGP Test Team, was crowned European 125 GP Champion in 2004 and became Italian Champion nine times.
+He won the national titles in Superstock in 2007 and 2008, in Supersport in 2009 and then in Superbike in 2015, 2017, 2018, 2019, 2021 and 2022 with Ducati.

 Pirro continued his testing activity the following year and replaced Cal Crutchlow in the factory team for the Argentina GP.
-He competed in five races as a wild-card, scoring eighteen points and ending the year 19th overall.
-The 2015 season saw him again with Ducati, with three appearances in MotoGP as a wild-card and two in World Superbike on the Panigale R in place of Davide Giugliano.
+He competed in five races as a wild card, scoring eighteen points and ending the year 19th overall.
+The 2015 season saw him again with Ducati, with three appearances in MotoGP as a wild card and two in World Superbike on the Panigale R in place of Davide Giugliano.
 Pirro scored points in almost every race, finishing 21st in both championships.
-Also, he took part in CiV on the Panigale R of the Barni Racing Team, dominating the Superbike category and winning half of the races on the calendar.
+In addition, he took part in CiV on the Panigale R of the Barni Racing Team, dominating the Superbike category and winning half of the races on the calendar.